IsmailHatim/ismailhatim.github.io/_pages/cv.md

   * Utilized PyTorch Geometric to manage graph data structures and build GNN architectures for tasks such as node classification.
   * Collaborated with CVN and Inria OPIS, with guidance from researchers to align the project in AI ethics and fairness.
 * CentraleSupélec - Research Project: Explainability in AI Models Gif-sur-Yvette, France
-  * Conducted theoretical research focusing on improving interpretability in high-dimensional datasets.
+  * Designed a framework aiming to enhance interpretability in image classification by decomposing model decisions into spatial attributions.
-  * Developed a framework for analyzing feature importance using Shapley values, applied to models in image and text classification tasks.
+  * Applied the method on various vision models (e.g., ResNet, DenseNet) and validated its robustness under common explainability methods.
 * CentraleSupélec - AI Challenge
   * Developed a heuristic AI for a board game implementing algorithms like Alpha-Beta pruning, with potential for more complex strategies.
 * ENSEA - Cross-disciplinary software project